-People have always ben curious.
+People have always been curious.
 From pondering why people breathe to contemplating the stars in the sky, from the minuscule to the vast.
 This curiosity changes the world we live in.
 Through the ages, countless men and women have dedicated their lives to the quest to unravel the mysteries of life - and in this pursuit, they have created the possibility of saving lives, improving the quality of life, encouraging social development and developing our understanding of the world and the universe around us.

 The focus of the exhibition is: What is it that compels a researcher?
 Why would one use one’s life finding out how cells function and understanding a particular animal’s heart function?
 An exhibition where science and passion are in the spotlight.